 Hard to understand for a collective audience.
 So, don’t force yourself.
 Write as ideas flow through your mind.

 Don’t take my word wrong.
-I’m not telling you that over-stretched, long-form content are bad.
-Long form content works exceptionally on search engines.
+I’m not telling you that overstretched, long-form content is terrible.
+Long-form content works exceptionally on search engines.
 You’ll get good traffic.

 Neil Patel has proved that by performing extensive research on many blogs.